 Whatever you do, don’t just add raw meat to broth and expect it to make stew.
 Also, when browning, don’t stop at lightly browning the cubes.
 Searing the meat is an essential step for making a great beef stew.
 This is where the stew really starts to build its deep, rich, flavor.

 Follow this tip: No, if, ands, or buts, you’ve got to sear the meat!
 Don’t just brown it.
 Set the cubes of beef in a hot pan and let them cook for a few minutes until the bottom has a dark crust, then repeat that process for the other sides of the meat.
 It’s timely, but you’ll be rewarded with an extra flavorful stew.

 Vegetables cook a lot quicker than beef, so there’s no reason to add them to the pot at the same time.
 Add them too soon, and you’ll be left with mushy (and unappetizing) veggies.

-Follow this tip: Add hearty vegetables, like carrots, turnips, and potatoes halfway through cooking.
+Follow this tip: Add hearty vegetables, like carrots, turnips, and potatoes halfway through cooking and layer the ingredients.
 If you plan to include delicate vegetables, like peas, wait to add them until a few minutes before taking the stew off the heat.

 4. Not cooking the stew long enough.

 The most important key to making stew meat tender is being sure to cook it for a long time.
 If you want super tender beef, you’ll need to cook it on a low heat in a Dutch oven on the stove or a slow cooker for at least a few hours.
 Chuck meat is your best bet for beef stew, but it’s also a pretty tough cut so it needs time to break down and become tender.
 Rush the cooking process and the beef will be tough and chewy.